-Specifies the first initiation of the monitor display from the installed PCI graphics card or PCI Express graphics card.
+Specifies the first initiation of the monitor display from the installed PCI graphics card or the PCI Express graphics card.

 ▶ PCI Sets the PCI graphics card as the first display.
+(Default)

-(Default)▶ PEG Sets the PCI Express graphics card as the first display.
+▶ PEG Sets PCI Express graphics card on the PCI Express slot as the first display.